-7.2 Using the gearshift and throttle
+7.2 Using gearshift and throttle

-The boat is equipped with a remote control that functions as a throttle, forward and reverse gearshift and the engine trim angle controller.
+The remote control functions as a throttle, forward and reverse gearshift and the engine trim angle controller.

-Do not shift into reverse while travelling at higher speeds as this will damage the engine.
+Do not shift into reverse while travelling at higher speeds as this damages the engine.

-- Put the engine into gear by pushing the button on the gear/throttle handle upward and by pushing or pulling the handle forward or backwards. - When the engine is in gear, adjust the speed using the gear/throttle handle. - When the boat is travelling forward at a slow speed you can use the reverse gear for braking.
+- Put the engine into gear by pushing the button on the gear/throttle handle upward and by pushing or pulling the handle forward or backwards. - When the engine is in gear, adjust the speed using the gear/throttle handle. - When the boat is travelling forward at a slow speed, you can use the reverse gear for braking.